 If you filed a return with the IRS and later discover you made an error on it, you must:

-• Correct it as soon as possible and file Copy A and Form 1096 with your Internal Revenue Service Center (see part D on page 5).
+Correct it as soon as possible and file Copy A and Form 1096

+with your Internal Revenue Service Center (see part D on page 4).
+Furnish statements to recipients showing the correction.